 You can virtually attend Eucharistic Adoration online.
 Perpetual Adoration can be observed here:

-We, at St. Isidore, will be leaving the Church open from 8AM to 9PM every day so people can come and pray in the presence of our Eucharistic Lord.
+We, at St. Isidore, will be leaving the Church open from 8:00 AM to 9:00PM every day so people can come and pray in the presence of our Eucharistic Lord.
 When visiting the Church, we are advised to keep a safe distance.

-We will have Confession available as scheduled on Wednesdays of Lent from 6:30PM – 8PM, along with Adoration from 7PM to 8PM.
-On Fridays will have Adoration from 1PM – 9PM.
+We will have Confession available as scheduled on Wednesdays from 7:00 PM – 8:00 PM, Saturday 4:00-4:45, Sunday 10:00 am-12:00 pm On Fridays will have Adoration from 1:00 PM – 9:00 PM.